-The Early Works and Engineering, Procurement and Construction (EP+C) contract was awarded in 2016.
-The start of construction (major works) is planned for 2018.
+The Early Works and Engineering, Procurement and Construction (EPC) contract was awarded in 2016.
+The Early Works phase were finished in 2018.
+The EPC contract for major construction works was awarded in September 2017.
+Major construction works began in 2018.